CITY COUNCIL MEETING

 City Inspector Josh Grubbs provided his monthly activities report.

-Mayor Rowden announced the following appointments.
+Mayor Rowden announced the appointment of the following city officials.

-City Treasurer Carrie Baeza
+City Treasurer/Assistant City Clerk Carrie Baeza

 City Inspector Josh Grubbs